Jingle & Mingle party: Shaun Bailey should consider turning down peerage, says Tory MP

 He has said it would be "for others to decide" whether he takes up his seat.

-However, he added he considered it a "great privilege" and he would like to "keep doing work for the rest of the country, and London as well".
+He added he considered it a "great privilege" and he would like to "keep doing work for the rest of the country, and London as well".

+However, the co-founder of a campaign group representing families bereaved by Covid said those involved should lose their honours.

+Matt Fowler, whose father Ian died in 2020, told the Guardian: "For many of us it's much more difficult to see this in person.
+It's just been a really gut-wrenching experience all around."

 The gathering on 14 December 2020 was organised by the campaign team for Mr Bailey, a Tory member of the London Assembly who was running to be the capital's mayor at the time.